 The first step is to create a representative dataset of the selected keywords that the ML model is supposed to identify.
 On Edge Impulse, navigate to Data acquisition on the left menu and then go to Record new data.
 On the Device option select the device you just have set up, on the Sensor option select the built-in microphone.
-Leave the sample length (in milliseconds) as 2,500 and the Frequency (in Hz) as 16,000.
+Set the sample length (in milliseconds) to 2,500 and leave the Frequency (in Hz) as 16,000.

 Now, in the Label write red and click on the Start sampling button.
 This will start sampling your Nano 33 BLE Sense board built-in microphone for 2500 milliseconds.
 In this period of time say the keyword red, but remember to have the microphone close to you.
 Record at least 50 samples and repeat this also for the other keywords, green and yellow.
 You should now start seeing the collected data (each recorded sample) and a graph of each recorded sample on Edge Impulse.